risk-first/website/menagerie/Communication-Risk.md

 *   Trying 216.58.204.78...
 ```

-At this point, curl has used [DNS] to _resolve_ the address "google.com" to an IP address.
+At this point, curl has used [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) to _resolve_ the address "google.com" to an IP address.
 This is some [Abstraction](Complexity-Risk):  instead of using the machine's [IP Address](https://en.wikipedia.org/wiki/IP_address) on the network, (216.58.204.78), I can use a human-readable address, (google.com).
 The address "google.com" doesn't necessarily resolve to that same address each time:  _They have multiple IP addresses for google.com_.
 But, for the rest of the `curl` request, I'm now set to just use this one.

+### IP - Internet Protocol

 But this hints at what is beneath the abstraction:  although I'm loading a web-page, the communication to the Google server happens by [IP Protocol](https://en.wikipedia.org/wiki/Internet_Protocol) - it's a bunch of discrete "packets" (streams of binary digits).
 You can think of a packet as being like a real-world parcel or letter.